-Key goals include:
+Key goals include the following:

-- ➤ Increase staff training on serving those in recovery/SUD. - Increase employer awareness of working with those in recovery. - > Provide wrap-around services to meet the needs of approximately 35 customers. - Provide opportunities for skills enhancement.
+- ➤ Increase staff training on serving those in recovery/SUD. - Increase employer awareness of working with those in recovery. - Provide wrap-around services to meet the needs of approximately 35 customers. - > Provide opportunities for skills enhancement.

-Funding includes:
+Funding includes the following:

-- Portion of service provider staff salary/fringe. - Supportive Services for wraparound services that may include, but are not limited to transportation, housing/utilities, childcare, vital records, health/dental care/mental health (fees/costs/prescriptions), digital divide, incentives, food insecurity, toiletries, clothing, work/training related items (clothing/tools/supplies/fees, etc.), or other emergencies that may disrupt progress towards goals for approximately 35 customers at average of \$2,000 per person (average \$1,000 per year). - ➤ Training/Certification/Credentialing for customers related to skill enhancement/training/credentials (such as Serve Safe \$110 each, HRD \$180 per class, Soft Skills, Guest Services \$60, Computer Classes, Ed2Go classes range \$75+, Peer Support, curriculum/tuition costs, exam fees, training costs) to include approximately 16 customers. - Funds for meeting expenses for staff training, training fees/registration, lunch and learn employer sessions.
+- ➤ Portion of service provider staff salary/fringe. - Supportive Services for wraparound services that may include, but are not limited to transportation needs, housing/utilities, childcare, vital records, health/dental care/mental health (fees/costs/prescriptions), digital divide, incentives, food insecurity, toiletries, clothing, work/training related items. (clothing/tools/supplies/fees, etc.), or other emergencies that may disrupt progress towards goals for approximately 35 customers at average of \$2,000 per person (average \$1,000 per year). - Training/Certification/Credentialing for customers related to skill enhancement/training/credentials (such as Serve Safe \$110 each, HRD \$180 per class, Soft Skills, Guest Services \$60, Computer Classes, Ed2Go classes range \$75+, Peer Support, curriculum/tuition costs, exam fees, training costs) to include approximately 16 customers. - Funds for meeting expenses for staff training, training fees/registration, lunch and learn employer sessions.

 NOTE: Funding levels are provided in service provider contracts.
 Additionally, budgets are set by the board to ensure limits are not exceeded; however, these may be adjusted by the board with state approval.
-Customers enrolled in ARPA SUD may exceed the regular dollar limits in the local WIOA Supportive Policy following the above guidelines as well as expand the types of supportive services that may be needed due to the often-significant barriers facing this population.
+Customers enrolled in ARPA SUD may exceed the regular dollar limits in the local WIOA Supportive Policy following the above guidelines as well as expand the types of supportive services that may be needed due to the often-significant barriers facing this population that assist them in meeting their employment and training goals.